Jaxsbr/amplify-js-boilerplate/README.md

 ## Launch new boilerplate App

-All the basic should not we in place and we can test our App.
+All the basicd should now be in place and we can test our App.

 ```bash
 npm install